Peter Denny: Career

 Denny's engaged in a profitable business constructing blockade runner ships during the American civil war and purchased large shareholdings in the Irrawaddy Flotilla Company and Albion shipping company.
 This led to further orders for ships specially designed to operate in the shallow Irrawady River in Burma.

 Peter's eldest son William Denny FRSE (1847–1887) became a partner in the company in 1868 and eventually took over management.
 He was particularly interested in hull design and was responsible for the construction of the companies testing tanks in 1881 for trialling models of hull designs before construction.
 Peter now took more interest in diversifying his interests, including becoming a director of Paddy Henderson, British & Burmese Steam Navigation Company, Albion shipping and Rio Tinto Mines.
 He sought out orders from foreign governments including Spain, Portugal and Belgium and took a financial interest in encouraging local industry.
 He donated large amounts of money to local hospital charities and to establish educational scholarships.
 In 1890 he was awarded an honorary doctorate (LLD) by Glasgow university to recognise his charitable works for education.

 In 1876 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Thomson (Lord Kelvin), Anderson Kirkwood, Allan Thomson and David Stevenson.

 On 17 March 1887 William Denny committed suicide in Buenos Aires following disastrous investments in La Platense Flotilla company in 1882.
 Following his son's death, Peter retired further from his business interests, dying at the family home Helenslee in Dumbarton on 22 August 1895.
 He left an estate of £200,000 though his lifetime earnings were in the region of £1.5 million (approximately multiply by 100 for 2012 values).

 Family

 Peter married Helen Leslie on 26 January 1846.
-They had eight sons including Sir Archibald Denny.
+They had eight sons, including Colonel John McAusland Denny and Sir Archibald Denny, and seven daughters.

 Helen died on 5 March 1905.